mongodb/terraform-provider-mongodbatlas/website/docs/r/network_container.html.markdown

     Provides a Network Peering resource.
 ---

-# mongodb_atlas_network_container
+# mongodbatlas_network_container

-`mongodb_atlas_network_container` provides a Network Peering Container resource.
+`mongodbatlas_network_container` provides a Network Peering Container resource.
 The resource lets you create, edit and delete network peering containers.
 The resource requires your Project ID.

 ~> **IMPORTANT:** This resource creates one Network Peering container into which Atlas can deploy Network Peering connections.
 An Atlas project can have a maximum of one container for each cloud provider.
 You must have either the Project Owner or Organization Owner role to successfully call this endpoint.